1876 United States presidential election: Republican Party nomination

 It was widely assumed during the year 1875 that incumbent President Ulysses S. Grant would run for a third term as president despite the poor economic conditions, the numerous political scandals that had developed since he assumed office in 1869, and despite a longstanding tradition set by George Washington not to stay in office for more than two terms.
 Grant's inner circle advised him to go for a third term and he almost did so, but on December 15, 1875, the House, by a sweeping 233–18 vote, passed a resolution declaring that the two-term tradition was to prevent a dictatorship.
-Later that year, Grant ruled himself out of running in 1876.
+Grant had already ruled himself out of the running in May 1875.
 He instead tried to persuade Secretary of State Hamilton Fish to run for the presidency, but the 67-year-old Fish declined since he believed himself too old for that role.
 Grant nonetheless sent a letter to the convention imploring them to nominate Fish, but the letter was misplaced and never read to the convention.
 Fish later confirmed that he would have declined the presidential nomination even if it had been offered to him.

 When the Sixth Republican National Convention assembled in Cincinnati, Ohio, on June 14, 1876, James G. Blaine appeared to be the presidential nominee.
 On the first ballot, Blaine was just 100 votes short of a majority.
 His vote began to slide after the second ballot, however, as many Republicans feared that Blaine could not win the general election.
 Anti-Blaine delegates could not agree on a candidate until his total rose to 41% on the sixth ballot.
 Leaders of the reform Republicans met privately and considered alternatives.
 They chose the reforming Ohio Governor Rutherford B. Hayes, who had been gradually building support during the convention until he finished second on the sixth ballot.
 On the seventh ballot, Hayes was nominated for president with 384 votes, compared to 351 for Blaine and 21 for Benjamin Bristow.
 New York Representative William A. Wheeler was nominated for vice president by a much larger margin (366–89) over his chief rival, Frederick Theodore Frelinghuysen, who later served as a member of the Electoral Commission, which awarded the election to Hayes.